velkodimishkov/CmdParser4J/README.md

   * Guard against unknown arguments.
 * Custom "usage" formatting.
 * Custom error messages.
+* Configuration file integration - when arguments are not available on the command line they can be read from a configuration file.
+An XML-reader is included, supporting three different modes:
+  * Matching only node name and reading a primary attribute.
+  * Matching only node name and reading the 'text value' of the node.
+  * Matching on node name and reading a primary attribute.
+  * Matching on node name and attribute name/value, reading a second attribute value.

-## Portes
+## Ports
 A C++ port is available here: https://github.com/PerMalmberg/CmdParser4Cpp

 ## Usage
 This example is taken from the test cases.
+Please see the test cases for more detailed usage.

 ```Java
 IParseResult msg = new SystemOutputParseResult();